 This effectively forms the ‘stopper’, which prevents the cufflink from sliding back through the button hole and in turn this secures the cuff.
 The arm, which is available in a round or square section, is held between a ‘u’ shaped fitting or an ‘s’ shaped fitting which is the piece that is then connected to the decorative element.
 This can be done using solder or glue.
 Special care must be used when soldering near any sprung mechanism as too much heat will cause the spring to relax, effectively rendering the fitting useless.
 It is preferable to use medium or easy solder for this task.

-If you fancy trying an alternative fitting to the swivel arm, you could opt for a simple cufflink chain.
+If you fancy trying an alternative cufflink fitting to the swivel arm, you could opt for a simple cufflink chain.
 A little more traditional in style, these heavy chains (usually 5 links) provide the connecting element between the decorative plate and the ‘stopper’.
-The advantage with using these chains is that you are free to add whatever style of ‘stopper’ you choose.
-It could be a bullet shape or a large sphere, anything really as long as it is of sufficient weight and size not to be pulled easily through the buttonhole.
+The advantage of using these cufflink chains is that you are free to add whatever style of ‘stopper’ you choose.
+It could be a bullet shape or a large sphere for your cufflink chain, as long as it is of sufficient weight and size not to be pulled easily through the buttonhole.
 This way the functionality becomes integral to the design which is always good!

 The last main cufflink fitting readily available is the Bar Bell design.
 As the name suggests, this consists of a curved bar with usually balls on both ends or one end, much like the Banana Bars used in body piercing.
 The scope for adding a design element to these is somewhat limited but interest can be added by using different surface finishes or by the addition of stones.
-A word of caution though, these fittings won’t necessarily suit all shirt types as the ball ‘stopper’ may not be large enough to be truly secure.
+A word of caution though for when you make your own cufflinks; these fittings won’t necessarily suit all shirt types as the ball ‘stopper’ may not be large enough to be truly secure.
 It’s probably best to do a little market research before using them for any commission work.